apinestealth/district-comparison/README.md

 # district-comparison
-Tool for analyzing and comparing school district budgets
+Tool for analyzing and comparing school district budgets from any district in the usa